Call Us

 - Swelling: Caused by inflammation within the joint.

-- Decreased Range Of Motion: Difficulty moving the joint through its full range.
+- Decreased range of motion: Difficulty moving the joint through its full range.

 - Crepitus: A grating sensation or sound when the joint moves.